boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 boundaries NEXT_HOP attribute for IPv4/IPv6 labeled unicast needs to be modified to "next-hop self" (nhs), which results in new IPv4/IPv6 labeled unicast label allocation.
 Appropriate label swap forwarding entries for IPv4/IPv6 labeled unicast labels are programmed in the data plane.
-On the AC there is no additional 'labeled transport' protocol (i.e., no LDP, RSVP, SR, ...).
+There is no additional 'labeled transport' protocol on the AC (e.g., no LDP, RSVP, and SR).

 Packets are transmitted over the AC with the IPv4/IPv6 labeled unicast as the top label, with service label deeper in the label stack.
 In Option C,